1921–22 NHL season: Playoffs

 Starting in the Western Canada Hockey League, the Calgary Tigers lost to the Regina Capitals in a match-up to determine second place.
 The Capitals then went on to beat the first place Edmonton Eskimos in that league's first championship series.
 Over in the Pacific Coast Hockey Association, once again, the Vancouver Millionaires faced the Seattle Metropolitans for their league championship.
 The Mets had the better regular season record, but the Millionaires won both games of the playoffs by 1–0 scores.
 The Millionaires were then matched up against the Capitals to see who would go on to play against the winner of the NHL's playoffs.
-Vancouver beat Regina in the two-game total goals series.
+Vancouver beat Regina in the two-game total-goals series.

 NHL Championship

-The first-place Ottawa Senators played off against the second-place Toronto St. Patricks in a two-game total goals series for the O'Brien Cup.
-The St. Pats used a strategy of icing the puck to defend their lead.
+In the O'Brien Trophy playoffs, the first-place Ottawa Senators played off against the second-place Toronto St. Patricks in a two-game total-goals series.
+Played 15 years before icing became an infraction, the St. Pats used a strategy of icing the puck multiple times to defend their lead.

-Toronto St. Patricks vs. Ottawa Senators

-Toronto wins total goals series five goals to four.